-Measuring the end-user experience
+Engaging with the end user

 Getting feedback from the end users

 Nexthink offers you deep visibility into your IT infrastructure from the perspective of the end users.
 With Nexthink, you get extensive information about the hardware of the end-user devices, the software that is installed and run on these devices, and the usage that end users make of the network.
 All this objective information is very useful for your IT department to know what is actually happening within your corporate network.